-In Colorado, the state's diverse ecosystems significantly influence the threat of fire and its associated risks.
+In California, the state's diverse ecosystems significantly influence the threat of fire and its associated risks.
 Fire has played an integral in shaping the state's landscape and natural resources over the millennia.
 Understanding this past helps predict future fire behavior and assess threats to natural resources and urban improvements.

-History of Fire in the Western United States
+History of Fire in California

 In terms of assessing the ecological role of fire, experts typically view the pre-settlement period (prior to 1700) as the time when the "natural" fire regime standard developed.
 During this period, both lightening and people were responsible for causing fires.
-As was common for indigenous peoples throughout the world, Indians in what was to become Colorado historically set fires to alter plant and animal populations, facilitate the collection of desirable species, and protect their villages from uncontrolled fire.
+As was common for indigenous peoples throughout the world, Indians in what was to become California historically set fires to alter plant and animal populations, facilitate the collection of desirable species, and protect their villages from uncontrolled fire.
 While broad climate changes are partially responsible for significant variations in fire over time, Native Americans have been present in the state long enough to exert their own evolutionary force on fire patterns, supplementing and altering the long-term influences of lightning fires.
 Beginning first with Spanish missionaries, then with trappers and miners, and finally with westward expansion due to the railroads, the settlement period (after 1700) saw significant changes in land use.
 Livestock grazing, water and timber utilization, farming, mining, and other human activities altered vegetation and brought new fire sources.
 Changes in fire regimes greatly accelerated after the 1850s, as large influxes of settlers dramatically altered the landscape (Leiberg, 1902).
 Early photographs depicting settlement activities show the extent and nature of these changes (Gruell, 2001).
-Starting in the early 1900s and accelerating after the formation of the United States and Colorado State Forest Services, organized fire suppression came to define the modern era of fire management.
+Starting in the early 1900s and accelerating after the formation of the USFS and the State Division of Forestry, now the California Department of Forestry and Fire Protection, organized fire suppression came to define the modern era of fire management in California.
 Today, land use changes, population growth, development, fire suppression methods, and variations in climate continue to influence the nature and size of fires and how they interact with the natural environment.

-Fire is an integral component of many of Colorado's ecosystems.
+Fire is an integral component of many of California's ecosystems.
 However, uncontrolled wildfires are costly, putting lives and property at risk and compromising watersheds, open space, timber, range, recreational opportunities, wildlife habitats, endangered species, historic and cultural assets, wild and scenic rivers, other scenic assets, and local economies.
-The challenge is how to manage fires across Colorado's diverse ecosystems to reduce both costs and losses.
+The challenge is how to manage fires across California's diverse ecosystems to reduce both costs and losses.

-Whether state, federally or privately owned, much of Colorado is composed of forests, grasslands, and other vegetated lands.
+Whether state, federally or privately owned, much of California consists of forests, grasslands, and other vegetated lands.
 Over the years, underbrush has grown substantially on these lands.
 Drought conditions and disease infestation fuel large and intense wildfires.
 There has been an increase in the number and size of communities that border these areas in the wildland-urban interface.
 Suppressing wildfires that threaten these areas costs significantly more because protecting homes and other structures is costly.